WorldCereal/worldcereal-classification/README.md

 Users can leverage the system in a notebook environment through [Terrascope](https://terrascope.be/en) or set up the environment locally using the provided installation options.

-In order to run classification jobs on CDSE, users can get started with **monthly free processing credits** by registering on the CDSE platform.
+In order to run classification jobs on CDSE, users can get started with [**monthly free openEO processing credits**](https://documentation.dataspace.copernicus.eu/Quotas.html) by registering on the CDSE platform.
 Additional credits can be purchased, or users may soon be able to request them through the **ESA Network of Resources**.

 ## Features